 - After you trade — Be sure to check your portfolio and that everything looks in order.
 Even experienced traders make ‘fat finger’ errors, and correcting them as soon as possible is essential.

 Fees When Buying Rolls Royce Shares

-Fierce competition between brokers has revolutionised the industry and the good news for investors is that that extends to pricing.
+Fierce competition between brokers has revolutionised the industry, and the good news for investors is that it extends to pricing.
 Most brokers make their money on the difference between the buy and sell prices they offer their clients — the bid-offer spread.

-This approach makes managing costs easier and also allows you to compare brokers to find the one offering the tightest Rolls Royce spreads.
+This approach makes managing costs easier and allows you to compare brokers to find the one offering the tightest Rolls-Royce spreads.
 There are enough risks in the markets without giving away money unnecessarily.

 |Live Account Fee||No charge||No charge||No charge||No charge||No charge|

 |Demo Account Fee||No charge||No charge||No charge||No charge||No charge|